Moving from B2B to B2C: everything you need to know

 With wholesaling and trade features like estimates, purchase orders, and volume discounting, along with everything you need to offer a seamless B2C experience, Shopit has it all.

-How do shipping options impact your sales?
+Further reading: How do shipping options impact your sales?

 Having a well-executed shipping plan is key to success in eCommerce.
 When it’s put to the test during busy periods like holidays, unfulfilled orders, expensive costs, and wrong items shipped bring it right to the forefront of your customer experience.